 How Do Bridge Loans Work?

 A bridge loan can provide a real estate investor or company with cash to use temporarily until a more permanent source of financing comes through.
 With bridge financing, companies or individuals can invest in more real estate, buying more properties than they could if they relied on more traditional forms of financing.
-A bridge loan gives an investor extra time to shop around for a suitable mortgage, instead of feeling compelled to accept the first commercial mortgage they qualify for.
+A bridge loan gives an investor extra time to shop around for a suitable mortgage instead of feeling compelled to accept the first commercial mortgage for which they qualify.

 Several factors determine the amount a person or company can borrow as a bridge loan and the fees and interest they pay.
-Usually, a bridge loan won’t be for more than 80% of the property’s value.
+If the loan is for a property rather than other forms of collateral or assets, the loan usually won’t be for more than 80% of the property’s value.
 Interest rates can range from the low single digits to mid-double digits.
-For borrowers, some fees commonly associated with bridge loans include an appraisal fee and origination fee.
+For borrowers, some fees commonly associated with bridge loans include appraisal and origination fees.